ChildsplayOSU/childsplay/content/_index.md

 eu tortor sed felis aliquam tempor quis sed augue.
 Fusce dapibus dui malesuada sollicitudin lobortis.

+### About
+Childsplay contains supplemental information related to the development of curriculum and tools for BoGL.
+Work for this project has been funded by an NSF grant obtained by [The School of Electrical Engineering and Computer Science](https://eecs.oregonstate.edu/) at [Oregon State University](https://oregonstate.edu/).

 <!-- Large buttons at bottom of bage/supplemental nav bar -->
 {{< rawhtml >}}
     <!-- top  -->